DANS-KNAW/dd-dataverse-authenticator/docs/index.md

 -------

 Provide a way for a front-end service (such as [dd-sword2](https://dans-knaw.github.io/dd-sword2){:target=_blank}) to authenticate users against Dataverse user accounts.
-This services is basically an extension of the Dataverse API.
+This service is basically an extension of the Dataverse API.

 Interfaces
 ----------